 Also, buyer power in technology industry is even made stronger due to the tight competition in the industry, meaning, there are a lot of other technological options available in the market.

 The bargaining power of buyers in technology can be exercised more in instances when the buyer is important to the entirety of the supplier’s surplus.

 It is also best exercised when suppliers need to adopt certain technologies in order to cope with the demands of their large or firm buyers.

-Fast food industry
+Bargaining Power of Buyers in Fast food industry

 Fast food industry comprises a wide array of substitute products, hence the competition is too high, and the bargaining power of buyers are also higher.

 Not only that, there is very low switching cost for buyers within the fast food industry.
 Buyers usually do not feel the monetary consequences of shifting from one fast food product to another.